mylh/indiehacker-boilerplate/README.md

 In the next steps, always remember to replace `theprojectname` with your project's name
 - [ ] Above: don't forget the `--extension` and `--name` params!
 - [ ] Change the first line of README to the name of the project and update the rest of the file as needed
-- [ ] If you use Emacs and docker: escape project path in `docker-pylint.sh` and `run_pylint.sh` let me know if you aware about better way to integrate docker with Emacs
+- [ ] If you use Emacs and docker: start emacs using `start_emacs.sh` script.
+It sets up ENV variables that are used to run emacs integration scripts inside docker containers.
+If you don't want to run containers make sure to delete `.dir-locals.el` file.

 ## Running